liesnikov/extensible-elaborator/paper/main.md

 1. First, the pre-processor eliminates the implicits and type class arguments.
-   We end with the following declarations:
+   We end up with the following declarations:
    ```
    plus : (impA : Implicit Type)
        -> Instance PlusOperation (deImp impA)